swimlane/angular-model-factory/README.md

 ### Using it

-- Include `dist/modelFactory-build.js` in your app
+- Include `dist/modelFactory.js` in your app
-- Include `modelFactory` in your module
+- Add `modelFactory` to your module
 - Enjoy magic ;)

 #### The Factory